Delegation Without Guilt: The Skills to Reclaim Focus

 If your to-do list keeps growing because “it’s just faster to do it myself,” this workshop is for you.
 Delegation isn’t just about getting things off your plate—it’s about building others up, focusing on the work only you can do, and staying sane in the process.
-You’ll learn the 7 T’s of Delegation—a clear, practical framework for identifying what to offload and why.
-From Tiny tasks like scheduling and logistics, to Time-Sensitive distractions, to the ones you're just Terrible At, this approach will help you delegate with strategy, not stress.
-You'll learn how to grow your team through Teachable tasks and avoid being the bottleneck on Time-Consuming projects that only need your eyes at the end.
+You’ll learn a practical 7 Steps of Delegation—a clear, practical framework for how to empower your team without micromanaging (that’s time consuming, and no one likes it!).
+From clarifying the why behind a task to setting outcomes instead of instructions, you’ll discover how to hand off work with trust, clarity, and accountability.
+You’ll practice how to invite questions, listen with empathy, and create ownership while still keeping your team aligned on milestones and results.

 Hunter has worked and consulted at Fortune 500 companies and experienced the full spectrum of challenges in software development.
 As a longtime developer turned manager, he’s navigated the high-stress chaos of tight deadlines, shifting priorities, and working with diverse personalities.